mgrosseh/mgrosseh/README.md

-Creating and sharing tools is what sets us apart from other organisms.
+Creating tools and sharing knowledge is what sets us apart from other organisms.